bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 And that all that OP_RETURN address and that OP_RETURN then includes some sort of key that the recipient now knows, okay, I now have a new friend and I need to start monitoring the following addresses.
 So in this case, from one single transaction, you as the recipient can now generate a whole set of addresses that you just monitor as if you got an XPUB.

-Aaron: 00:26:14

-Right.

-Sjors: 00:26:16

 And so that's nice.
 The downside is in this case of what I said before, incorrectly for the other one, is now everybody can see how many friends you have.
 Because at this handshake address is going to be a bunch of OP_RETURN transactions to that address so you can count, you know, a maximum of the number of friends you have.
 I guess somebody could pretend that there are like five people.
-Right.
 And it adds a little bit of bloat to the blockchain.

 Aaron: 00:26:39

-Yeah.
 So that seems to be the biggest trade-off.
 Is that right?
 So your proposal, Ruben, doesn't add any extra data to the blockchain.
 And then the trade-off is that the recipient has to do quite a bit of work because it has to check all the transactions.
 While the other proposals in their own ways, they add more data to the blockchain, but then it is easier after you've done that.
-And then there's more nuances, but is this- Yeah.
+And then there's more nuances, but is this-

 Ruben: 00:27:04

-Yeah.
 Well, with the stealth addresses, there's still a lot of work to do.
 So I think the stealth addresses are sort of just old and outdated, and I think you can just sort of leave those aside.
 But for BIP47 specifically, yes, there is not the scanning requirements.